Kartik-FS/final-strike/README.md

 🛡️ Final Strike is not open for ownership transfer.
 No one other than Kartik has the right to call themselves the creator or owner of this launcher.

+🔒 This project and its name (Final Strike Launcher™) are protected.
+Use of the name without permission is strictly prohibited.

 📅 Started: 2023 | Maintained: Present
 👤 Creator: Kartik